Three Course Meal for

-Next month is February which means it’s time to start thinking about Valentine’s Day.
+Every year we celebrate Valentine’s Day in February.
+For most it’s a good chance to spend some time with loved ones.
 It’s in our DNA to show we care for someone by providing them with food, so this is a great chance for you to show your mad BBQ’ing skills to your beloved.
 Or someone you want to be your beloved…

 And what better way to show how much you care than by preparing a three course meal of Oysters Kilpatrick, Chicken Parmigiana, and Vanilla Ice Cream with fresh Passionfruit?